What is a tooth abscess?

 - Limited opening of the mouth

-Dental abscesses can be mild to severe in nature.
+Dental abscesses can be mild to severe.
 While they may originate in one area, they can easily spread into surrounding areas if they are left untreated.
 In some cases, the infection may spread to the bloodstream, where it can lead to organ damage.

 How is a dental abscess treated?

 Most patients will visit their dentist when they feel pain due to the infection.
-If the pain is mild, some patients may wait not visit the dentist right away, this can lead to the infection spreading and causing severe pain.
-A dental abscess will not go away unless it is treated by your dentist.
+If the pain is mild, some patients may wait not visit the dentist right away.
+This can lead to the infection spreading and causing severe pain.
+A dental abscess will not go away unless your dentist treats it.

 Your dentist will need to take at least one x-ray to determine the extent of the tooth abscess to aid in treatment.